WD My Cloud Onboarding

 - Lead designer and researcher for out-of-box experience including web-based setup and all ecosystem touch points.

 - Worked closely with mobile designer to ensure consistency in setup experience across mobile apps

 - Competitive analysis, user research, and auto-ethnography diary study

 - Sketching, storyboarding, wireframing, prototyping, content design, and final hi-fidelity design deliverables

-- Content Design & Visual Design of the new printed setup guide
+- Content Design & Visual Design of printed setup guide

 - Evangelizing consumer-focused approach to the personal cloud